 Washington University Physicians Billing Service (PBS) handles all billing for any service provided by a Washington University physician practice.
 PBS coordinates the billing to the insurance claim offices and provides follow-up services.
 However, it is the patient’s responsibility to pay for a service, whether by private or public insurance or self-pay.
 All patients of Washington University Physicians are eligible for our assistance in collecting payment from their insurance companies, managed care organizations and HMOs for their medical charges.

-If your billing statement is RED, please click here; Choose “Pay My Bill” for a one-time payment.
+Please click here; choose “Pay My Bill” for a one-time payment.
 If you have a MyChart account, please log in to your account to process your payment.

 How can I inquire about my balance?

-Call the Patient Services line at 314-273-0500 or toll free 800-862-9980.
-If you have a GREEN statement, select option 2 to access the 24-hour automated inquiry system to check your account balance or pay your bill.
-If you have a GREEN or RED bill select option 3 to pay by credit card or select option 4 to speak to a representative.
-For questions regarding Health Exchange Marketplan select option 5.
+Call the Patient Services line at 314-273-0500 or toll free 800-862-9980 to access the 24-hour automated inquiry system to check your account balance or pay your bill.
+Select option 3 to pay by credit card or select option 4 to speak to a representative during our business hours (8 a.m. to 6:30 p.m.
+Monday-Thursday and 8 a.m. to 4 p.m.
+Friday).
+For questions regarding Healthcare Exchange Marketplace plans, select option 5.

 You may mail your payment to the post office box shown on your bill.